opensearch-project/project-website/_posts/2025-05-09-query-insights-live-queries.md

 }
 ```

-From this response, you can see:
+This response provides the following information:

 *   The query started at timestamp `1745359226777`.
 *   It's running on node `troGHNGUShqDj3wK_K5ZIw`.
 *   So far, it has been running for over 13.9 seconds (`latency.number` in nanoseconds).
 *   It has consumed `405000` nanoseconds of CPU time and `3104` bytes of memory.
-*   The `description` (if `verbose=true`) shows the query targets `my-index-*` and includes the actual query structure.
+*   The `description` (provided because `verbose=true` in the request) shows the query targets `my-index-*` and includes the actual query structure.

-## Why Live Queries Matter
+## Why live queries matter

 The ability to monitor live queries offers significant advantages:

-*   **Immediate Troubleshooting:** When users report slowness, or dashboards indicate high load, Live Queries provide an instant view of active searches.
+*   **Immediate troubleshooting**: When users report slowness or dashboards indicate high load, using live queries provides an instant view of active searches.
 This allows you to quickly identify if a specific query or a pattern of queries is the culprit.
-*   **Proactive Performance Management:** By occasionally checking live queries, especially during peak times, you can spot potentially problematic queries before they cause widespread issues.
+*   **Proactive performance management**: By occasionally checking live queries, especially during peak times, you can spot potentially problematic queries before they cause widespread issues.
-*   **Resource Consumption Insights:** Understanding which live queries are consuming the most CPU or memory helps in real-time resource assessment and can guide immediate actions, like cancelling a runaway query if necessary (though cancellation itself is a separate OpenSearch Task Management API feature).
+*   **Resource consumption insights**: Understanding which live queries are consuming the most CPU or memory helps in real-time resource assessment and can guide immediate actions, like canceling a runaway query if necessary (though the cancelation itself is a separate OpenSearch Task Management API feature).

 ## Conclusion

-The new Live Queries feature in OpenSearch Query Insights 3.0 adds a critical dimension to query performance monitoring by providing real-time visibility into your cluster's current search workload.
+The new live queries feature in OpenSearch 3.0 adds a critical dimension to query performance monitoring by providing real-time visibility into your cluster's current search workload.
 This empowers you to diagnose and address performance issues more rapidly, ensuring a smoother and more efficient search experience for your users.

-Combined with the existing capabilities of Query Insights, such as top N query analysis and historical data export, Live Queries offer a comprehensive toolkit for managing and optimizing your OpenSearch environment.
+Combined with the existing capabilities of query insights, such as top N query analysis and historical data export, live queries offer a comprehensive toolkit for managing and optimizing your OpenSearch environment.

-To get started with Live Queries, upgrade to OpenSearch 3.0.
-For more detailed information, refer to the [Live Queries documentation](https://opensearch.org/docs/latest/observing-your-data/query-insights/live-queries/) and the broader [Query Insights documentation](https://opensearch.org/docs/latest/observing-your-data/query-insights/index/).
+To get started with live queries, upgrade to OpenSearch 3.0.
+For more information, see [Live queries](https://opensearch.org/docs/latest/observing-your-data/query-insights/live-queries/) and the broader [query insights documentation](https://opensearch.org/docs/latest/observing-your-data/query-insights/index/).

 We encourage you to explore this new functionality and share your experiences and feedback on the [OpenSearch forum](https://forum.opensearch.org/).